-Interactive Installation: Identity Manager provides a scripted installation program for installing and individual components or a group of components in two separate phases.
+Interactive Installation: In an interactive installation, you must specify the inputs in an interactive mode.
+Identity Manager provides a scripted installation program for installing and configuring individual components or a group of components in two separate phases.
 The installation phase installs the components.
 The installation script, install.sh, is located in the root of the .iso image file of the Identity Manager installation package.
+For information about configuration, see Configuration.

-Table 2-1 Installation Options
+Table 3-1 Installation Options

 Installation Option Components Installed Identity Manager Engine Installs the Identity Vault, Identity Manager engine, and Identity Manager drivers.
-The installation process also installs Oracle JRE (JRI Identity Manager Remote Loader Server Installs the Remote Loader service and the driver instances in the Remote Loader.
+The installation process also installs Azul Zulu JDK.
+Identity Manager Remote Loader Server Installs the Remote Loader service and the driver instances in the Remote Loader.
 Identity Manager Fanout Agent Installs the Fanout agent for the JDBC Fanout driver.
-For more information, see NetIQ Identity Manager Driver for JDBC Fanout Implementation Guide. iManager Web Administration Installs the iManager Web Administration console and iManager plugins.
+For more information, see NetlQ Identity Manager Driver for JDBC Fanout Implementation Guide. iManager Web Administration Installs the iManager Web Administration console and iManager plugins.
 Identity Applications Installs several components that provide the underlying framework for the identity applications.
 User Application ◆ OSP ◆ SSPR Tomcat PostgreSQL database To support the Tomcat application server, the installation program installs supported versions of JRE and Apache ActiveMQ.
 The installation process also deploys the User Application driver and the Role and Resource Service driver to the Identity Vault.
 Identity Reporting Installs several components that provide the underlying framework for Identity Reporting.
 Identity Reporting Managed System Gateway driver (MSGW) Data Collection Service driver (DCS) OSP (when installed on a different server than Identity Applications) Tomcat (when installed on a different server than Identity Applications) PostgreSQL database (when installed on a different server than Identity Applications) To support the Tomcat application server, the installation program installs a supported version of JRE.

-NOTE: Identity Manager provides separate installation programs for Designer, Analyzer, and Sentinel Log Management for IGA.
+NOTE: Identity Manager provides separate installation programs for Designer, Analyzer, and Sentinel Log Management.

 Silent Installation: The installer provides an option to create a silent properties file in an interactive mode.
 You can record the installation options in the properties file and then use the file to run the silent installation on different servers in your environment.
 The silent installation program reads the values from the file to perform the installation.
-For details on the component-wise configuration, see "Understanding the Configuration Parameters" on page 49.
+For details on the component-wise configuration, see "Understanding the Configuration Parameters" on page 77.